readytotest/playwright-allure-report/README.md

 #### Why Did I Put Allure Reports on a Subdirectory?

-My **main repo** (`readytotest.github.io`) is where my personal website lives, so I had to put the report in a **different repo** and serve it from a the `playwright-allure-report` subdirectory.
+My **main repo** (`readytotest.github.io`) is where my personal website lives, so I had to put the report in a **different repo** and serve it from the `playwright-allure-report` subdirectory.
 If you host the allure reports off your main github repo, then you won't have this problem.

 ### GitHub Marketplace Action Limitation